martin640/mcproxy/README.md

 # mcproxy

-mcproxy is a simple proxy service for Minecraft
+mcproxy is a simple reverse proxy for Minecraft

 ## Configuration